 Apply for Your 329 Card

 You must renew your medical marijuana card in Hawaii, just like in other states.
 You must meet certain criteria to qualify for a two-year card renewal.
-One-year renewals cost $38.50, two-year renewals are $77 and can be paid by credit, debit, or a direct withdrawal from a savings or checking account.
+One-year renewals cost $38.50, and two-year renewals are $77 and can be paid by credit, debit, or direct withdrawal from a savings or checking account.